Working in Collaboration.

 Coalitions & Networks

 The ECLT Foundation is part of the wider community of organizations and initiatives worldwide committed to eliminating child labour and upholding child rights everywhere.
+Among these are:

 Global March Against Child Labour